kaitech-The-Construct/theConstruct/application_layer/app/README.md

 ## Usage

-To start the application, run the following command from the project root directory:
+To start the application, run the following command from the project root directory